National Reform Party (Belize)

 The party's colors are orange and white.
-The party's emblem is a fist enclosed by a circle, which stands for a combination of "power, security, value and justice... unity, inclusiveness and togetherness."
+The party emblem is a fist enclosed by a circle, which stands for a combination of "power, security, value and justice... unity, inclusiveness and togetherness."
 The Party Leader is business man Cornelius Dueck.

 February 21 press conference

 The NRP held a press conference on February 21, 2007 at its headquarters on the Northern Highway to present its candidates and platform.

 Party Leader and candidate for Cayo Northeast, Cornelius Dueck, told listeners that neither the ruling People's United Party nor the Opposition United Democratic Party (Belize) have anything to offer Belizeans.
 He declared his party's platform to be anti-corruption, pro-development and social upliftment.
 The NRP promised transparency and upfrontness about campaign financing.